microsoft/AIforEarthDataSets/data/hls.md

 HLS data can consume hundreds of terabytes, so large-scale processing is best performed in the East US 2 Azure data center where the images are stored.
 If you are using HLS data for environmental science applications, consider applying for an [AI for Earth grant](https://aka.ms/ai4egrants) to support your compute requirements.

+## Sample code

+A complete Python example of accessing and plotting HLS data is available in the accompanying [sample notebook](hls.ipynb).

 ## Contact

 For questions about this dataset, contact [`aiforearthdatasets@microsoft.com`](mailto:aiforearthdatasets@microsoft.com?subject=hls%20question).